 In 1781 the Schuyler sisters were at home in Albany, New York.
-Eliza and Angelica were both heavy pregnant and getting some TLC at home in the Schuyler Mansion.
-This was not to be, as a huge group of British Loyalists and native Americans encircled the Schuyler’s home; they were looking for the sisters father, Philip, who was supposedly in charge of a revolutionary spy ring – he wasn’t at home, but the angry mob were’nt to know that.
+Eliza and Angelica were both heavy pregnant and hoping to get some much needed rest at the Schuyler Mansion.
+This was not to be, as a huge group of British Loyalists and native Americans encircled the home.
+They were looking for the sisters father, Philip, who was supposedly in charge of a revolutionary spy ring – he wasn’t at home, but the angry mob were’nt to know that.

 The trapped women were terrified, and knowing they wouldn’t be able to fight (two pregnant women against a group of pissed off men with weapons probably won’t come out that well…) they ran upstairs and hid.

 The mansion was quickly raided by the mob who were intent on finding and capturing Philip at any cost.
 The sisters stayed quiet, hidden upstairs, when they suddenly realised that their brothers newborn daughter was downstairs…right in the path of the angry mob.

 Peggy didn’t waste anytime, she left the safety of her hiding place and leapt to her nieces aid.
 On her way downstairs she was confronted by the mob, who pointed a musket at her face and demanded to know where Philip was.
 Knowing that if she told the truth the sisters would all surely die, Peggy thought quickly, telling the loyalists that Philip had fled to tell the nearby town and fetch the troops.

 Scared of military repercussions the men fled, but not before one particularly pissed off man threw a tomahawk at Peggy as she ran upstairs with her niece.
 It narrowly missed, inserting itself deeply into the banister where her head had just been.